-Zandvoort began hosting motor races back in 1948 and in 2020, after a 35-year absence, the pinnacle of motorsport returns with the 2020 Dutch Grand Prix.
+Zandvoort began hosting motor races back in 1948 and was the host of the Dutch Grand Prix until 1985.
+The circuit returns to the Formula 1 calendar in 2021.

 Located in the popular seaside resort of Zandvoort, 30km west of Amsterdam, Circuit Park Zandvoort has played host to motor racing since it was built from the remains of WW2 communications roads in 1948.
 The Dutch Grand Prix joined the Formula 1 calendar in 1952, where it remained until 1985.
 The original circuit had multiple elevation changes and was renowned for its fast, sweeping turns.